macedoestevaof/macedoestevaof/README.md

 I am a data scientist and researcher in social sciences.
 In summary I work with **Python** and **SQL**.

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.
-See below the path I have taken so far in my career.
+Below, you can see the path I've taken so far in my career.

 ## Academic Background 🎓

-I hold a bachelor's of Social Communications.
-Currently, I am a master's degree student at Complex Systems Modeling at the University of São Paulo.
+I hold a Bachelor's degree in Social Communication.
+Currently, I’m pursuing a Master's degree in Complex Systems Modeling at the University of São Paulo.

 ## Science Activit 💻 🔬

-My research explore and identify social phenomena from the manipulation of big data.
-I design algorithms in **Python** and **SQL** to apply data science techniques for understand scientific migration and their subsequent complex networks structure.
+My research explores and identifies social phenomena from the manipulation of big data.
+I design algorithms in **Python** and **SQL** to apply data science techniques aimed at understanding scientific migration and the resulting structure of complex networks.

 ## Developer Toolbox 🔧